Notice regarding the quality of machine translation

 For more information, please refer to the "Beverage Flow" card.

-To go further Article L. 3332-3 of the Public Health Code.
+For further information: Article L. 3332-3 of the Public Health Code.

 b.
 Conditions of honour and incompatibility related to the operation of the beverage flow